 If you don’t know what overnight oats are, I’ll give you a brief rundown.
 Think oatmeal, but without any actual cooking.
 Sounds pretty great right?

 You soak rolled oats in a liquid of choice (I like almond milk) with other flavors, spices, and ingredients and let it sit overnight.
 As it sits overnight (or for a few hours), the oats absorb the liquid and become a think and chewy texture, just like cooked oatmeal.
-Depending on how much milk you add, you are left with almost a pudding like consistency, with the additional of oats.
+Depending on how much milk you add, you are left with almost a pudding-like consistency, with the addition of oats.

 What I love about overnight oats is the flavor possibilities are endless.
 Some of my favorite add-ins are nut butters, fruit (fresh or dried), chia seeds, cinnamon, cacao, maca, protein powder, and collagen.

 The base of overnight oats is always the same.
 You can change up the ratios and the additions some, but the base usually remains the same.
 This is the overnight oat ratio I use: